ucbdrive/few-shot-object-detection/README.md

 -- test_dir: image based directory for the test data -- trainval:  COCO format annotation file for the training/validation data -- trainval_dir: image based directory for the training/validation data

+## Incremental training

+For incrementatally adding classes, the tool produces three output files that can be used as new inputs for the next training step:

+- ```datasets/<datasetname>/annotations/trainval-merged.json``` The combined training and validation data of the base and novel data
+- ```datasets/<datasetname>/annotations/test-merged.json``` The combined test data of the base and novel data
+- ```configs/custom_datasets/<configfilename>_base.yaml``` A configuration file containing the description of the new base dataset and classes

 ## Example